ankith26/My-PyChess/README.md

 ## What's next in (v3)(planned)
 - EXPECTED TIME OF RELEASE: FEBRUARY 2020

-- Simplyfying the code to make it easy to understand(with some revamping).
+- Simplyfying the code to make it easy to understand (with some revamping).
 - Undo moves option.
-- Export/import pgn games (This is a better and standard format for saving games).
+- Save/load games with a new way of storing gamedata (as a list of FEN strings) .
 - Onine play may be added.
+- Singleplayer may be upgraded

 - I will be removing support for the current format of saving games.